Rosemary Griggs banner

 What is known...

 Kat does not make her first appearance in the known historical record until 1536.
-Shortly after Anne Boleyn's execution, a number of women were appointed to serve Anne's duaghter, who was to be known as "the Lady Elizabeth, the King's daughter".
+Shortly after Anne Boleyn's execution, a number of women were appointed to serve Anne's daughter, who was to be known as "the Lady Elizabeth, the King's daughter".
 One of those women is named as "Katheryne Champernowne".
-She would serve alongside, amongst others, Mary Norice (Noriss) , who would later marry Sir George Carew, a cousin of the Champernownes.
-After George lost his life on the Mary Rose, Mary took as her second husband Sir Arthur Champernowne, brother of Kat and Katherine, the first of that name at Dartington Hall.
+She would serve alongside, amongst others, Mary Norice (Noriss, Norreys), who would later marry Sir George Carew, a cousin of the Champernownes of Modbury.
+After George lost his life on the Mary Rose in 1545, Mary took as her second husband Sir Arthur Champernowne, brother of Kat and Katherine, the first of that name at Dartington Hall.
 Blanche ap Harry (Blanche Parry) was also appointed to serve lady Elizabeth and continued to do so until she (Blanche) died in 1590.

-After the birth of Edward VI in 1537 Lady Bryan, Elizabeth's primary governess, was moved to look after the prince.
-Katheryne Champernowne was then promoted to have charge of Elizabeth’s early education.
+After the birth of Edward VI in 1537, Lady Bryan, Elizabeth's first governess, was moved to look after the prince.
+Kat was then promoted to have charge of Elizabeth’s early education.
 It seems she did a very good job.
 When William Grindal became Elizabeth’s tutor in1544 he wrote to Kat expressing his astonishment and gratitude for her achievements.

 “’Would God my wit wist (knew) what words would express the thanks you have deserved of all true English hearts, for that noble imp (Elizabeth) by your labour and wisdom now flourishing in all goodly godliness, the fruit whereof doth even now redound to her Grace’s high honour and profit.
 I wish her Grace to come to that end in perfectness with likelyhood of her wit, and painfulness in her study... which your diligent overseeing doth most constantly promise.’

-Kat taught Elizabeth reading and writing, introduced her to mathematics, geography, astronomy, history, French, Italian, Flemish and Spanish, as well as the required code of politeness and respect for her elders.
-The wide ranging curriculum also covered dancing, riding and needlework.
-By the age of six Elizabeth was sufficiently advanced with her needle to be able to sew a beautiful cambric shirt as a gift for her younger half-brother.
+Kat taught Elizabeth reading and writing, the required code of politeness and respect for her elders, and all those skills a well-born girl needed to display if she was to secure a suitable marriage and run a sizable household.
+It‘s also said that Kat introduced Elizabeth to mathematics, geography, astronomy, history, French, Italian, Flemish and Spanish.
+The wide-ranging curriculum also included dancing, riding and needlework.
+By the age of six, Elizabeth had become skilled enough with her needle to sew a beautiful cambric shirt as a gift for her younger half-brother.

 Queen Elizabeth would later praise Kat’s early devotion to her studies saying that she took